 The AUT Shop is a unique initiative of AUT University to provide our guests, students and staff with high quality, branded merchandise to enjoy, wear and use with pride.
 The full range of AUT branded products, including graduation gifts, clothing, bags, stationery, umbrellas and more is available at www.autshop.co.nz.

 AUT wants to support mothers who are breastfeeding while studying or working at AUT.
-There are two breastfeeding rooms on campus - WT106 on the City Campus and AE102F on the North Shore campus.
+There are two breastfeeding rooms on campus - WT106 on the City Campus and AE102F on the North Campus.

-Children of students of the University are eligible to attend the University childcare centres.
+Children of students of the university are eligible to attend the university childcare centres.
 The centre on the City Campus (phone +64 9 921 9999 ext 9804) is run by the Staff Services Division in partnership with the School of Education.
-The childcare centre on the North Shore Campus (phone +64 9 489 7916) is independently run.
+The childcare centre on the North Campus (phone +64 9 489 7916) is independently run.

 Currently, there are no childcare services on site at the AUT South campus.
 As student numbers grow we plan to address this issue, however, in the meantime we recommend taking the following steps.